SAP-archive/teched2020-IIS361/exercises/ex3/README.md

 8. Add Title property and set String value as "Quantity by Delivery Date"

-9. Add Measure property and set property path as "Quantity"
+9. Add Measure property and set PropertyPath as "Quantity"

-10. Add Dimension property and set the property path as "DeliveryDate"
+10. Add Dimension property and set the PropertyPath as "DeliveryDate"

 11. Save the annotation file by clicking the ‘Save’ from File Menu or pressing CTRL/CMD + S. Your final annotation will look like below
 ```xml